 I’ve never used Lettlopi yarn, but I have fallen in love.
 This pattern book is awesome, but not really for the inexperienced sweater knitter.
 Instructions are basic.
 I think I will manage, but I’ve already learned a new rib stitch and decrease called KRPR, which is a right-slanting decrease.
 I had to look that one up.

 This is a bottom up sweater, which is not my favorite, but I look forward to getting to the pretty yoke pattern.
-So far, I’ve knit part of the body and part of one sleeve.

 These three sweater patterns are easy enough that I can switch off between them as I feel like.
 The Meadow Moon yoke is done for now so I’ll be knitting straight stockinette for a while until I get to the sleeve cuffs where new colorwork is needed.